Philip Nolan (Texas trader): Career

 As a teen, he went to work for the Kentucky (part of Virginia until 1792) and Spanish Louisiana entrepreneur James Wilkinson as his business secretary and bookkeeper (from 1788 to 1791).
 He handled much of Wilkinson's New Orleans trade and became conversant in Spanish.
-During this time, he became acquainted with Manuel Gayoso de Lemos, the district governor of Natchez during the final years of Spanish control there.
+During this time, he made the acquaintance of Manuel Gayoso de Lemos, the district governor of Natchez during the final years of Spanish control there.

 In 1791, using the influence of Wilkinson, he obtained a trading passport from the Spanish governor of Louisiana and Spanish West Florida, Esteban Rodríguez Miró.
 He left Wilkinson's employ and set out to trade with the Indian tribes across the Mississippi.
 The passport was void in Spanish Texas, and his goods were confiscated by Spanish authorities.
 Nonetheless, and after living with the Indians for two years, Nolan returned to New Orleans with fifty horses.

 He made a second trip to Texas in 1794−95, with a passport from the Louisiana governor.
 He made acquaintance with Texas Governor Manuel Muñoz and the commandant general of the Provincias Internas, Pedro de Nava.
 It was on this trip that he met his first wife.
 He brought back 250 horses.

 In 1796, he worked for Andrew Ellicott, boundary commissioner for the United States, who was mapping the Missouri River.
 Governor Gayoso de Lemos was not pleased when Nolan arrived at Natchez accompanied by the surveying party.
 However, Nolan managed to patch things up, at least with Governor Carondelet in New Orleans, and obtained a third passport to enter Texas, despite the fact that trade directly between Louisiana and Texas was still officially prohibited by Spain.
 Gayoso de Lemos was not fooled.
 He wrote directly to the viceroy of Mexico, warning him against foreigners (such as Nolan) who were stirring up the Texas Indians against Spanish rule.